mongodb-partners/Stream_Data_into_MongoDB_AWS_Glue/Readme.md

         cdk bootstrap

-       d. update the relevant parameters in global_args.py
+       d. update the OrgID parameters in global_args.py

        * Update the `OrgId` Organization ID from your MongoDB Atlas account.